 To wrap this up then, I've tried comparing and contrasting Jewish Mysticism and Quantum mechanics in four different areas: on the nature of the universe, on why the universe doesn't collapse, on what is knowable and not knowable, and on ethics and right behavior.

-Cabalah Quantum Mechanics
+Cabalah | Quantum Mechanics | |

-The nature of the universe The universe is little bits of dark matter which are surrounded and held together by a light called ein sof The universe is little particles with positive and negative and neutral charge which are surrounded by and held together by 4 forces: gravity, electromagnetism, strong, and weak
+The nature of the universe | The universe is little bits of dark matter which are surrounded and held together by a light called ein sof. | The universe is little particles with positive and negative and neutral charge which are surrounded by and held together by 4 forces: gravity, electromagnetism, strong, and weak |

-Why the universe doesn't collapse G-d is constantly recreating the universe.
+Why the universe doesn't collapse | G-d is constantly recreating the universe.
 The creation of the universe is an ongoing process.
-G-d is a verb.
-The smeary, indistinct nature of subatomic particles keeps the universe from collapsing
+G-d is a verb. | The smeary, indistinct nature of subatomic particles keeps the universe from collapsing |

-On what is knowable and unknowable The name of G-d is not knowable.
+On what is knowable and unknowable | The name of G-d is not knowable.
 The nature of G-d is not knowable.
-However, questions about the nature of G-d and the role of humans in the work of creation are very important issues.
-Since G-d's existence cannot be demonstrated by experiment nor predicted by theory, it is meaningless to talk about G-d.
+However, questions about the nature of G-d and the role of humans in the work of creation are very important issues. | Since G-d's existence cannot be demonstrated by experiment nor predicted by theory, it is meaningless to talk about G-d. |

-On ethics Because of the interconnectedness of the universe, it is imperative to behave in an ethical manner.
-We are encouraged to think about how we have wronged others and dealt with others who have wronged us.
-Nothing
+On ethics | Because of the interconnectedness of the universe, it is imperative to behave in an ethical manner.
+We are encouraged to think about how we have wronged others and dealt with others who have wronged us. | Nothing |

-This is some heavy thinking material.
-I tried very hard to condense what I wanted to say into 10 minutes - and Rabbi Jonathan was adamant about 10 minutes.
-So I have posted this devar torah on my website, at http://www.jeffsilverman.ddns.net/~jeffs/CAQM.htm and go from there.
+what I wanted to say into 10 minutes - and Rabbi Jonathan was adamant about

 On November 30th 2003, my wife, Judith, noticed that I had consistently mispelled "Kabbalah".
 When I wrote this essay in 1998, there was no Google.
 In 2003, it is the premier search engine.
 As of this writing, Google thinks there are 1210 occurances of "Cabalah", over 11,000 occurances of "Kabalah", and over 219,000 occurances of "Kabbalah".
 Google appears to round these counts to 3 significant figures. see new web server .web server .web server .